-On the return walk we retraced our steps along the coast path to Skrinkle Haven and the bay known as Church Doors.
+We retraced our steps along the coast path, returning to Skrinkle Haven and the bay known as Church Doors.

 But we made it without incident to the narrow band of sandy beach, no mean feat as the photo below gives an indication of the challenge to get that point!